fmars/6.824-Distributed-Systems/README.md

 ## More details
 - We create a folder for each lecture
+- For each paper we want to write down questions and answers we have before reading paper implementation.
+Basically try to come up with some idea what if we build such a system
-- For each paper we want to write down questions we have before reading lecture
+- For each paper we want to write down questions and answers we have before reading lecture material.
+Basically point out the interesting topics we want to discuss, and the elegant design we noticed.
+- For each paper we want to write down what we think after reading lecture material
 - For each lecture we want to write down the pearls we found
 - For each extra material, such as Go tutorial, we create a separate space for discussion
 - Create per lab disucssion thread